briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 ```

 Since I always forget all the commands, I usually write a README.md in
-`/.btrfs` describing everything.
-You could even make a script if you like.
+`/.btrfs` describing all this and include a script for convenience.

 ### User Account